online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Access the 'Horizon Project - Market & Competitor Data' folder on Innovate Connect and begin reviewing the reports and spreadsheets.
+**(Narrator Persona)**
+With your preparatory research complete, you navigate directly to the newly shared folder on Innovate Connect: 'Horizon Project - Market & Competitor Data.'
+The folder is robust, containing a series of files: several PDF reports titled 'Global Renewable Energy Market Outlook 2024,' 'Competitive Landscape: Sustainable Energy Sector,' and 'Regional Energy Policy Updates.'
+There are also a few Excel spreadsheets with names like 'Evergreen Energy Competitor Financials_Q2_2024' and 'Market Growth Projections_Renewable_by Sector.'

+You open the 'Global Renewable Energy Market Outlook 2024' first, a dense, 60-page report filled with charts, graphs, and executive summaries for various energy segments.
+You begin to sift through the pages, highlighting potential trends, noting down key statistics, and cross-referencing information with the 'Competitive Landscape' report.
+The data paints a complex picture of rapid innovation, shifting policy landscapes, and intense competition.
+You open the Excel spreadsheets, using your basic Excel skills to sort and filter data, looking for patterns in competitor performance and market growth.

+The afternoon settles in.
+The gentle hum of the office remains, punctuated by occasional laughter from a nearby team huddle or the quiet footsteps of colleagues.
+You become engrossed in the data, the numbers and analyses painting a clearer picture of the industry.
+You identify the surge in battery storage investments as a major trend, the increasing consolidation of smaller green energy firms, and the growing demand for corporate Power Purchase Agreements (PPAs).
+You also pinpoint a few major players who are direct competitors to Evergreen Energy, noting their market share and recent strategic moves.

+Hours pass.
+The sun begins to dip, casting longer shadows across the office floor.
+The number of people at their desks slowly dwindles as the workday winds down for some.

+It's now **4:45 PM**.
+You've made significant progress.
+You've identified a solid set of 3-4 key market trends and pinpointed Evergreen's primary competitors, along with initial thoughts on Innovate Solutions' competitive advantage based on the reports.
+You feel confident that you have enough information to discuss with Mr. Vance tomorrow morning at 9:30 AM.
+You still have a bit of time before the typical end of the workday around 5:30 PM.

+What's your next move?

+1. Start compiling your identified trends and competitor notes into a concise document, ready for tomorrow's discussion.
+2. Take a brief break to stretch and review the remaining market data for any last-minute insights.
+3. Begin packing up your temporary desk and prepare to head home, confident in your progress.
+4. Reach out to an HR representative or another new hire to inquire about the standard end-of-day procedures or social events.

+You can select 1, 2, 3, 4, or type your own course of action.